JeremiahKaren/35percent.github.io/_posts/2016-12-12-draft-more-on-notting-hill.md

 *Extract from [GLA affordable housing outturn dataset](https://data.london.gov.uk/dataset/gla-affordable-housing-programme-outturn/resource/0c87e5dc-f1e9-4edf-b246-bef6b40a9ba3)*

 ## Claremont East estate (Lambeth)
-Lambeth told Inside Housing that it had section 106 monitoring procedures, but we can show that these are clearly not effective.
+Lambeth was one of the boroughs that told Inside Housing it had section 106 monitoring procedures in place, but we can show that these are clearly not effective.

 In 2013, Lambeth Council [sold](/img/LRclaremontgarages.pdf) land on its Claremont East estate in Brixton Hill to Notting Hill Housing Trust for the knock down price of £1.5m, on the basis that it would provide 100% social rented housing.

 ![](/img/claremontlanddisposal.png)
 *Extract from [planning committee minutes](https://moderngov.lambeth.gov.uk/mgAi.aspx?ID=13743)*

-Despite having sold the land at a discount on the basis it would provide 100% social rented housing, Notting Hill submitted a viability assessment pleaded viability poverty and, which Lambeth's planning committee accepted and [resolved](https://moderngov.lambeth.gov.uk/mgAi.aspx?ID=13743) to grant Notting Hill consent on the basis that 40% of the new homes would be 'affordable' with 70% of these social rented.
+Despite having sold the land at a discount on the basis it would provide 100% social rented housing, Notting Hill submitted a viability assessment pleaded viability poverty, which Lambeth's planning committee accepted and [resolved](https://moderngov.lambeth.gov.uk/mgAi.aspx?ID=13743) to grant consent on the basis that 40% of the homes would be 'affordable' of which 70% social rented.

 ![](/img/claremontplanningcommittee.png)
 *Extract from the [planning committee report](https://moderngov.lambeth.gov.uk/mgAi.aspx?ID=13743)*

-However, [GLA data](https://data.london.gov.uk/dataset/gla-affordable-housing-programme-outturn/resource/0c87e5dc-f1e9-4edf-b246-bef6b40a9ba3) is showing that Notting Hill has provided 37 units as affordable rent at rents of up to 68% market rent.
+However, [GLA housing data](https://data.london.gov.uk/dataset/gla-affordable-housing-programme-outturn/resource/0c87e5dc-f1e9-4edf-b246-bef6b40a9ba3) shows that Notting Hill has provided 37 units as affordable rent at rents of up to 68% market rent.

 ![](/img/claremontgladata.png)
 *Extract from the [GLA affordable housing dataset](https://data.london.gov.uk/dataset/gla-affordable-housing-programme-outturn/resource/0c87e5dc-f1e9-4edf-b246-bef6b40a9ba3)*